 - The ordered lists of NAS algorithms are configured such that the algorithms selected by the AMF under test are different from the ones received from the source AMF.

-Execution Steps
+Execution Steps:

 Test case 1: N2-Handover

 1) The AMF under test receives the UE security capabilities and the NAS algorithms used by the source AMF from the source AMF.
 The AMF under test selects the NAS algorithms which have the highest priority according to the ordered lists.